 Considering none of the authors of the stories I've fic'ed have come screaming at me, I don't know why anyone else would do so.
 I've messaged them for permission, but it seems neither of them have anything to do with ff.net anymore, and they haven't told me no. Neither have been active in years.
 If they ever come back and tell me to take down what I have up, I will, but none of YOU have the right to make any demands of me.

 I DO NOT WRITE SLASH.

 I have no problems with same-gender relationships, I just don't write about them because I know I won't get how they actually work correct.
 I know that who's top/bottom doesn't always stay the same and that there's no 'wo/man' in the relationships, but I'm not going to write about something that should be realistic like a relationship when I have no practical experience with it myself.
-I'm an asexual female that's dated one guy for maybe a year before deciding that I didn't care for being with anyone; I don't understand romantic attachment, especially from a different gender's point of view.
+I'm an asexual female that's dated one guy for maybe a year before deciding that I didn't care for being with anyone; I don't understand romantic or sexual attachment, especially from a different gender's point of view.
 I am literally not physically capable.